-Wondering how & why grad students “screw up”?
+Wondering how (NOT) to Scew up in Grad School?
 Read this tongue-in-cheek book to learn about a variety of tips and tricks to help students to succeed and flourish in graduate school through the use of personal anecdotes and thoughtful advice from REAL supervisors.

 In need of legal information or advice?
 Steps to Justice helps people in Ontario understand and take action to deal with legal problems with comprehensive online information on common legal problems that people experience in family, housing, employment and other areas of law.
 U of T students can also contact Downtown Legal Services.

 Dealing with any grad school issue (big or small)?
 Students can book an appointment or drop-in to talk to a G2G Peer Advisor.
 Faculty and staff are welcome to connect confidentially with the Grad CRC Manager to discuss conflict resolution best practices.
 We can help you to navigate a way forward!

 And when you would prefer to watch a video:

 Subscribe to the Grad CRC YouTube Channel to watch our videos on:

 - Authorship and Intellectual Properties